rexxtd/hotdesking-rextd/README.md

 1. What is about?
     - My name is Nguyen Tuan Dat, studentid: s3726128
-    - This is an assignment for Further Programming Course - COSC2391
     - This is a app write in Java, build and run on Intellij.
     - The app is called **HOTDESKING**.
 It is used to allocate tables and seats to employees.